Mauricio Dubon Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.81).
+- The Rockies' 5.80 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow 127 total home runs at a rate of 1.5 per game (most in baseball).
+- Rockies pitchers combine to give up 128 total home runs at a clip of 1.5 per game (most in baseball).

-- Freeland (4-8) gets the starting nod for the Rockies in his 18th start of the season.
-He has a 4.88 ERA in 90 1/3 innings pitched, with 60 strikeouts.
+- The righty's most recent time out was on Friday against the Los Angeles Dodgers, when he threw 3 2/3 innings, surrendering six earned runs while allowing six hits.

-- In his last time out on Thursday against the Los Angeles Dodgers, the lefty threw five innings, giving up six earned runs while surrendering four hits.
+- In 11 games this season, the 35-year-old has a 6.50 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .293 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.